smanjul/smanjul.github.io/about.md

 I ❤️ open source.
 I aim to work entirely on open-source projects both professionally and personally.

-## Travel

-When I think about what truly makes me happy — it's travel.
-{:.faded}

-At 22, I set the goal of traveling to 30 countries before turning 30.
-At 22, I'd only been to 1 country outside the US.
-By 26, I traveled to 29 countries in 4 years, and hit my goal well ahead of time.
-Onwards to experiencing more cultures—maybe *40 countries before 40*?

 ## Around the Web